 - Completed August 2019

 - Project value £456,000

-The Challenge: Creating a positive learning space for SEN teaching
+The Challenge: Creating a positive school classroom learning space for SEN teaching

 Kingsleigh Primary is a community school striving to help each and every pupil achieve their true potential.
 They encourage children to work to the best of their abilities and to acquire the skills to meet the challenges of a rapidly changing world.